AguaClara/Textbook/Hydraulics/Hydraulics_Intro.rst

 The flow through layers 4 and 5 are identical and from equation :eq:`Flow_ratio` they are equal to :math:`\Pi_Q` times the flow in layer 6, :math:`Q_{L_6}`.

 .. math::
    :label: Flow_Layer_45

     \frac{Q_{L_{4,5}}}{\overset{u}{Q}_L} = \frac{\Pi_Q Q_{IT_4}}{\overset{u}{Q}_L} = \frac{3\Pi_Q}{2\Pi_Q +1}

-The next step is to write the equations for the total head loss from the inlet tank to where the water exits the sand layers and enters the outlet system.
+The next step is to write the equations for the total head loss from the inlet tank to where the water exits the sand layers and enters the outlet system beginning with inlet trunk 4.

 .. math::
    :label: Head_loss_Layer_6